 1: Look for a "Full-Text" or "PDF" link that will take you directly to the article.
 If yes, great.
 If not, go to #2.

 2: Look for the Find It @ GSU button.
 Click on it.
-Look for the "Full text online" link at the top.
+Look for the "Full text available at:..." message.
 If yes, great.
-If not, you will see "Sorry, no electronic full text is available."
+If not, you will see "No full text available."
 Go to #3.

-3: If you see the "Sorry, no electronic full text is available" message, look for a link below that message that recommends requesting the article through interlibrary loan.
+3: If you see the "No full text available" message, look for a link below that message that recommends requesting the article through interlibrary loan (ILLiad).

 4: Request the article you need through interlibrary loan.

 Know the difference between scholarly and non-scholarly articles.
 Good guide provided by: University of Arizona